 Now from the end of 2016 there were some significant developments in the way that companies were dealing with VPN access.
 Although they have always been discouraged, most have only made minimal efforts to block access.
 However many people found in 2017 that BBC iPlayer not working through VPN services.
 Suddenly many people were finding that the BBC iPlayer VPN workaround was not longer working for them.
 What happened was that the BBC started a bit of a crackdown on these services presumably to encourage people to buy their programmes online instead.
 However it is important to remember that there is no way of the BBC iPlayer detecting VPN services directly what they did was look for overloaded IP addresses with too many concurrent connections.
 Furthermore they started to target those VPN companies who openly advertised their service as a ‘TV watching one’.

 The well run, professional VPN services have been largely unaffected and all should still work perfectly.
 Occasionally you’ll find individual IP addresses getting blocked but most of the established companies have literally thousands of IP addresses available to switch out when necessary.
-So if you pick your company and test their connections first you should have no problem with BBC iPlayer VPN 2020 and beyond.
+So if you pick your company and test their connections first you should have no problem with accessing BBC iPlayer through a VPN in 2021 and beyond.

 NordVPN gives you access to a whole network of servers which you can use to watch content from anywhere in the world.
-You can also use it on Smart TVs, Smart phones, tablets and Macs too.
+You can also use it on Smart TVs, Smart phones (install the iPlayer app), tablets and Macs plus virtually any streaming device you have.
 If you’ve ever been locked out of any media site because of having the wrong address, then it’s worth the small price.
-Try it out there’s a 30 day money back guarantee while you test it out.
+Try it out there’s a 30 day money back guarantee while you test it out, remember to use all the security features too especially when travelling.

 If you decide to use Nord for BBC iPlayer then make sure you use the servers which they optimize for that service – currently these are UK: #764, #977, #1025, #1388, #1512, #1515 K #836, #1043, #1057, #1320, #1483, #1513 #1448 #1325 #1347.
 Most others should work but these ones are checked and monitored to ensure they’re not blocked by the BBC.